Chavetoni/Component-generator-assistant/README.md

 ## Other Notes ##

-**AI tools use**: For full closure, I used AI tools (Gemini & Claude) to assist with researching, brainstorming, and generating complex code snippets.
+**AI Tools Use**: For full closure, I used AI tools (Gemini & Claude) to assist with researching, brainstorming, and generating complex code snippets.
 AI was use as a lecturer and partner instead of a replacement.

 ## Development